waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **COUNTER**: Impassable.
 Interact to talk.
 - **PC**: Impassable.
 Interact to access Storage.
 - **WATERFALL**: Passable with HM07 Waterfall.
 Allows vertical ascent/descent.
-- Status: Route 27 (West).
-Surfing west at (8, 9) towards New Bark Town.
+- Status: Crossing border from Route 27 (0, 6) into New Bark Town.
+Next: Fly to Goldenrod.